crate/crate/docs/appendices/release-notes/unreleased.rst

 Breaking Changes
 ================

+- Limit the output of COPY FROM RETURN SUMMARY in the presence of errors to display up to 50 ``line_numbers`` to avoid buffer pressure at clients and to improve readability.

 - The ``array_unique`` scalar function use a common element type based on the type precedence if given arrays have different element types instead of always casting to the element type of the first array argument.